CoMP-Enhanced Flexible Functional Split for Mixed Services in Beyond 5G Wireless Networks: Performance Evaluation

 \subsection{Performance Validation of FFS-Enabled CoMP}

 In Fig. \ref{fig:pld2ratio}, we first validate the MAR results of FFS-enabled CoMP scheme considering various PLD thresholds $\gamma_{\s}\in \left[ 0 ,25\right]$ dB.
 Note that CoMP occurs when two nearest DUs are simultaneously serving users under CM mode, whilst non-CoMP transmission is applied for DM mode, where the probability of MAR of FS mode is derived from \eqref{eq:coverage}.
 We can observe that the simulation results have validated the theoretical analysis under both DM and CM modes.
 Furthermore, with increments of $\gamma_{\s}$, we have monotonically escalating MAR of CM $p_{\CM,\s}$ and decreasing DM of $p_{\DM,\s}$ based on property $\eqref{operable}$, i.e., $p_{\CM,\s}+p_{\DM,\s}=1$.
-This is because higher PLD threshold leads to a relaxation of finding two feasible nearest CoMP DUs according to $\eqref{eq:du_assignment}$, i.e., more CoMP DUs can be activated to serve users with high QoS demands which potentially provokes higher MAR of CM probability.
+This is because higher PLD threshold leads to a relaxation of finding two feasible nearest CoMP DUs according to $\eqref{eq:du_assignment}$, i.e., more CoMP DUs can be activated to serve users with high rate demands which potentially provokes higher MAR of CM probability.

-As depicted in Fig. \ref{fig:coverage rate}, FFS-enabled CoMP coverage probability is performed considering different SINR thresholds $T\in \left[-10, 25 \right]$ dB and PLD thresholds $\gamma_{\s}=\{0,10,20\}$ dB.
+As depicted in Fig. \ref{fig:coverage rate}, FFS-enabled CoMP coverage probability is performed considering different SINR thresholds $T\in \left[-10, 25 \right]$ dB and PLD thresholds $\gamma_{\s}=\{0,10,20\}$ dB using omni-directional (unit gain) and directional antennas with $20$ dBi.
 Note that $\gamma_{\s}=0$ is regarded as the network enabled by non-CoMP transmission.
 We can observe that the simulation results of FFS-enabled CoMP asymptotically approaches our theoretical analysis derived in Propositions \ref{prop1} and \ref{prop2} and Theorem \ref{theorem:2}.
 It can also be seen that a lower serving coverage probability is acquired with more stringent SINR threshold.
 Moreover, we have higher coverage probability under higher PLD threshold $\gamma_{\s}$ due to more DUs involved in CoMP transmissions.
+We can have around $0.1$ to $0.15$ coverage probability enhancement by comparing directional antennas to omni-antenna.
 It is worth mentioning that a small difference between simulation and analysis is found under CoMP technique with $\gamma_{\s}=\{10,20\}$ dB.
 This is due to the reason that the covered finite interference is generated compared to the assumption of infinitely covered interference in the theory of stochastic geometry.